SMSpp-Project/MCFLemonSolver/README.md

   not compile under MSVC;
-- **missing include**: `lemon/capacity_scaling.h` uses `RangeMap` from `lemon/maps.h`, which some packagings (e.g. MacPorts `coinor-liblemon`) fail to include.
+- **missing include**: `lemon/capacity_scaling.h` uses `RangeMap` from `lemon/maps.h`, which some packagings (e.g. MacPorts `coinor-liblemon`) fail to include;
+- **floating-point data**: `lemon/network_simplex.h` takes the sign of a reduced cost, and the flow left on its artificial arcs, exactly, so that with fractional costs it can make degenerate pivots for ever, or report as infeasible a problem that is not; the rewrite compares them against a tolerance relative to the largest cost and the largest supply, which is zero for integer types, so that on integer data the algorithm is unchanged.

-Rather than redistribute a patched copy of LEMON, the build consumes the LEMON package provided by your platform (see *Requirements* below) and applies a tiny, self-contained compatibility shim at build time: it rewrites private copies of just those headers and puts them on the include path *before* the system ones so they shadow them.
+Rather than redistribute a patched copy of LEMON, the build consumes the LEMON package provided by your platform (see *Requirements* below) and applies a small, self-contained compatibility shim at build time: it rewrites private copies of just those headers and puts them on the include path *before* the system ones so they shadow them.
 The rewrites are idempotent (no-ops on an already-patched LEMON) and are applied identically by both the CMake build and the makefiles, so nothing has to be done by hand on any platform (no manual download of LEMON, and no manual edit of its headers).

 ## Getting started